3akur6/jxpt_ahu/README.md

 * have a glance at the announcement from teacher
 * involve in course topics (only see teachers in fact >\_<|||)
 * query online resources' visit times and learning time
-* use `boost` to add some time to online resources (Tips: remember to give a reasonable time)
+* use `boost` to add some time to online resources (Tips: remember to give reasonable time)

 ### For example: